mikaups/mik/README.md

 # Sign-up app

 This project is a kind of summarize of our classes.
-I've used all technologies we were using at our classes in a simple app.
-It's a form where you can enter your data, and then they will be saved in the MongoDB and the form will be cleaned and ready for another write.
+I've used all technologies we were using at our course in a simple app.
+It's a form where you can enter your data, and then they'll be saved in the MongoDB and the form will be cleaned and ready for another record.

 ## Used technologies
 * React version 17.0.1 - frontend